-The Minnesota Department of Health announced “cautious steps” being made in further loosening some long-term care visitation restrictions during the COVID-19 pandemic.
+The Minnesota Department of Health is further easing restrictions on long-term care facilities during the COVID-19 pandemic.

-A statewide conversation with Minnesota’s Lieutenant Governor Peggy Flanagan.
-It is a time for all of us to learn about the State of Minnesota’s response to this COVID-19 pandemic.
+A statewide conversation with Minnesota’s Governor Tim Walz.
+It’s your opportunity to ask questions about Minnesota’s response and plans during this COVID-19 pandemic.

-This week the Lt Governor answered questions about the upcoming school year, large gatherings, unemployment and more.
+This week the Governor answered questions about interstate government relations, restaurant capacities and more

 If you didn’t get a chance to send or call in your question this week email firstname.lastname@example.org or call 612-562-9895.